-2. Students who successfully complete the MA programme and successfully apply to continue at the School as doctoral students enter directly to the second year of the PhD programme.
+2. Students who successfully complete the MA programme and successfully apply to continue at the School as doctoral students may, if they choose to do so, enter directly to the second year of the PhD programme.

 Students applying and accepted directly to the PhD programme may if they wish choose to follow all the MA programme requirements in their first year and so have the possibility of obtaining a British MA as the first part of the PhD programme.

 Some otherwise well-qualified applicants to the PhD programme whose level of preparation is in some respects not quite sufficient for entry to doctoral studies may nevertheless be accepted to the PhD programme on condition they satisfy the requirements of the MA programme before continuing to the second year of doctoral studies.